 Jack Dunphy biography

-Writer, playwright, performer.
-Born on August 22, 1914, in Atlantic City, New Jersey.
-An accomplished author himself, Jack Dunphy is best remembered for his relationship with famed writer Truman Capote.
+Famed writer, playwright and performer Jack Dunphy was born John Paul Dunphy on August 22, 1914, in Atlantic City, New Jersey.
+An accomplished author himself, Dunphy is best remembered for his relationship with famed writer Truman Capote.
 He grew up in a poor Irish neighborhood in Philadelphia.
 The oldest of six children, Dunphy was often on the receiving end of his father’s nasty temper.

 Dunphy quit high school to go to work.
 After a series of jobs, he trained to become a professional dancer.
 Dunphy met and eventually married his fellow dance student Joan McCracken.
 For a time, he toured with George Balanchine’s company in South America.
 Dunphy and his wife went on to become dancers in the original production of the musical Oklahoma, which debuted on Broadway in 1943.